-• Send your scores to AMCAS: AMCAS is the American Medical College Application Service, which most U.S. medical schools take part in and which you will use to manage sending your application to participating institutions.
+- Send your scores to AMCAS: AMCAS is the American Medical College Application Service, which most U.S. medical schools take part in and which you will use to manage sending your application to participating institutions.
 Your MCAT scores are automatically released to AMCAS.
 This means you don't need to take any additional steps to insert your scores into your application.
-You can view a list of participating schools on the AMCAS Program-Participating Medical Schools and Deadlines webpage.
-Read more about AMCAS in Chapter 7.

-• Send your scores to non-AMCAS schools: If you're applying to non-AMCAS schools and programs, you'll need to send your scores electronically or by mailing a copy of your official score report to the non-AMCAS schools.
+You can view a list of participating schools here.
+Read more about AMCAS in Chapter 7. - Send your scores to non-AMCAS schools: If you're applying to non-AMCAS schools and programs, you'll need to send your scores electronically or by mailing a copy of your official score report to the non-AMCAS schools.
 Instructions are detailed in the MCAT Score Reporting System.